raffaeldutra/terraform-digitalocean-project/README.md

 This module creates projects at Digital Ocean for better organization using Droplets.

-This module use the following resource below:
+This module uses the following resources below:

 * [Digital Ocean Project](https://www.terraform.io/docs/providers/do/r/project.html)